John Michael Watson

-John Michael Watson (born 1936) is an English botanist, who has worked with the flora of Argentina, Bolivia and Chile.
-He has visited the Ruiz Leal Herbarium in Mendoza, Argentina.
+John Michael Watson (1936 – 14 June 2024) was an English botanist, who has worked with the flora of Argentina, Bolivia and Chile.
+He visited the Ruiz Leal Herbarium in Mendoza, Argentina.

-He married his colleague Ana Rosa Flores [es] in 1953, owning the botanic nursery business Flores & Watson Seeds.
-They have embarked on various trips to collect specimens from Argentina, Bolivia and Chile.
+He married his colleague Ana Rosa Flores [es] in 1994, owning the botanic nursery business Flores & Watson Seeds.
+They took on various trips to collect specimens from Argentina, Bolivia and Chile.